wrwrwr/webpack-multiline-sass/README.md

 ## bslash

-For all other cases you may use a trailing bslash:
+For all other cases you may use a trailing backslash:

 ```sass
 $sum: $a + \